wilmar000/create2-upgrade/README.md

 4. after the upgrade, verify that the wallet version is 2.0
 5. commit your changes to github and submit your github url

+## Special notes
+The contracts created by the Springboard contract do not initialize the state variable in the constructor.
+You will need to create a regular function (not constructor) to initialize the variables instead